Iltutmish: Delhi's dependencies

 Several Muslim officers, who administered Delhi's dependencies during Aibak's reign, did not recognize Iltutmish's authority.
 According to Minhaj, Iltutmish re-asserted Delhi's control over Badaun, Awadh, Banaras, and Siwalik in a series of campaigns.
 For example, Iltutmish captured Banaras after defeating Qaymaz, who was presumably a former officer of Aibak.

 By the time of Iltutmish's ascension, Delhi's hold over various Hindu chiefs had weakened, and some of them - such as those of Ranthambore and Jalor - had declared independence.
-During the first few years of his reign, Iltutmish other preoccupations appear to have prevented him from campaigning against these chiefs.
+During the first few years of his reign, Iltutmish's other preoccupations appear to have prevented him from campaigning against these chiefs.
 Hasan Nizami refers to an undated expedition against Jalor, which may have taken place sometime after his victory over Aram Shah.

 Defeat of Yildiz

 The Ghurid capital of Ghazni was controlled by Taj al-Din Yildiz, a former slave who claimed to be the rightful successor to the Ghurid emperor.
 After Iltutmish suppressed the rival claimants to the throne, Yildiz sent him a royal umbrella (chatr) and a baton (durbash): these gifts implied that Iltutmish was a subordinate ruler.
 Iltutmish did not want an immediate confrontation, and accepted these gifts.
 Iltutmish's earliest inscription, dated October 1211, styles him as a subordinate king - al-Malik al-Mu'azzam ("the great chief"), rather than as an imperial Sultan.

 Meanwhile, taking advantage of the succession conflict between Aram Shah and Iltutmish, Qabacha had captured Lahore in 1211.
 Shortly after this, a Khwarazmian invasion forced Yildiz to leave Ghazni.
 Yildiz migrated eastwards, displaced Qabacha from Lahore, and captured parts of the Punjab region.
 Iltutmish became concerned that Yildiz would ultimately try to occupy Delhi, and marched against him.

 Yildiz sent a message to Iltutmish, declaring that he was the real successor of Mu'izz ad-Din and thus, had claims to the former Ghurid territories in India.
 According to Isami's Futuh-us-Salatin, Iltutmish replied that the days of such hereditary claims were over:

 Iltutmish offered to engage in a negotiation provided both men came to the meeting unaccompanied by any warriors.
 Yildiz refused the offer, resulting a battle at Tarain on 25 January 1216, which resulted in Iltutmish's victory.
 Isami states that Yildiz managed to escape to Hansi, while the earlier chronicler Hasan Nizami states that he was injured by an arrow and captured on the battlefield.
 Yildiz was later taken to Iltutmish's stronghold of Badaun, where he was killed.
 Iltutmish's success in this conflict reinforced the Delhi Sultanate's independent status.